-- Star ratings: Set from zero to five stars.
+• Star ratings: Set from zero to five stars.
 Photographers often use five stars for their favorite images and one star for images they don't want to keep, but you can use this system in whatever way works best for you.
 You can adjust the rating using the 1 through 5 keys on the keyboard.
-You can also clear the stars on any image with the ' (backquote or grave) key. - Color labels: There are five color labels as well.
-Color labels are a great way to mark sub-sets of images for special handling.
-You can set the color ratings by pressing the following keys: 6 (red), 7 (yellow), 8 (blue), 9 (green), 0 (purple).
+You can also clear the stars on any image with the ' (backquote or grave) key.